(17th March 2013 – 17 miles)

 As I climbed higher, the snow got deeper;

 From above and behind, Eagle Crag didn’t look as high nor impressive.
+I had wanted to stand on its peak but thought I’d better press on.

 It was slow, sapping work.
 Muttering and cursing, I waded knee-deep across snow-fields; backtracked to avoid steep-sided gullies and uncross-able streams.
 All the time peering into the white gloom for a glimpse of a feature (any feature would’ve been nice) with which to confirm my position.
 On and on it went and I just hoped I was en route.

 I was.
 Eventually, mightily relieved, I reached the head of Easedale and the start of the descent to Grasmere.
+Phew.
 I hurried on.

 After a detour into the village for supplies, I stomped back northwards towards the second climb of the day.
 Sadly, I didn’t have time to accept the above invitation.
 It was nearly 2 o’clock and I still had a long way to go.

 I was beat: sweaty, absolutely shattered and beginning to worry that I would never find the top of the pass.
 Following a compass heading, I floundered up an endless, thigh-deep and very steep snow bank.
 At the top, I almost wept.
 There at my feet was the tumble-down dry stone wall I had been searching for.
-I was at the top of the pass!
+I was at the top of the pass.
 Higher up to the right of the actual path but a sweet, cherished moment nonetheless.
 I have never been so very grateful to see a tumble-down dry stone wall.
 Have you?
 I almost kissed it.

 Scrambling down the far side, I didn’t see Grisedale Tarn until I almost stepped on it.